Tide Trader

 Breakout is the continuation-style entry level.
 It assumes the trader wants confirmation through strength or weakness before entering.

-Preferred identifies whether the current model favors the pullback entry or breakout entry for that setup.
+Preferred identifies which entry style the current model favors for that setup.

 Moderate Exit is the nearer projected exit target.
 It is designed to represent the more conservative structured return objective.